vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 }
 ```

-## Mandatory
+## Mandatory fragments
-Fields and child structures can be labeled as mandatory using the question mark prefix.
+Both value and structure fragments can be labeled as mandatory using the question mark prefix.
 In this case missing data will result in errors.

 Example:
 ```